kcheath/mindhearth/DESIGN_PATTERNS_ANALYSIS.md

 4. **Scalability**: Extensible architecture for future features
 5. **Security**: Proper error handling and input validation

-The next phase should focus on implementing the Repository and Use Case patterns to complete the clean architecture implementation and further improve code quality and maintainability.
+The next phase should focus on implementing the UI layer improvements to complete the clean architecture implementation and further improve code quality and maintainability.

 ## 🔗 References